Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Experiments and Discussion

-The results demonstrate that the proposed TD3AQ algorithm attains commendable generalization performance when applied to new drive cycles.
-Upon comparison, the converted cost of the TD3AQ strategy closely approximates that of the DP strategy, with an average gap of 6.80\% across the four cycles.
-Meanwhile, TD3AQ has almost no constraint violations, except on the HD-UDDS cycle.
-In contrast, the Rainbow algorithm demonstrates worse generalization performance when compared to TD3AQ, as evidenced by an average cost gap of 10.56\% and a higher occurrence of constraint violations.
+The findings demonstrate that the TD3AQ algorithm exhibits commendable generalization performance when applied to new drive cycles.
+In comparison with other RL algorithms, TD3AQ closely approximates the cost achieved by the DP strategy, with an average gap of 5.26\% across the three cycles.
+However, the remaining RL algorithms display a larger deviation in terms of cost.

-Fig.~\ref{fig:generalization} displays the detailed results of the shifting sequence, engine torque, and SOC.
-The gear shift sequence of TD3AQ generally aligns with that of DP, with only a few discrepancies.
+Furthermore, it is worth noting that all RL algorithms exhibit a higher frequency of constraint violations in the new drive cycles, particularly PATD3 and Rainbow.
+This issue primarily arises from the inherent limitation of RL in enforcing hard constraints during the training process.